 Prior to joining Suffolk University, Rodwin was Associate Professor at Indiana University School of Public and Environmental Affairs and before that, he was a lecturer at Tufts and Brandeis Universities.
 He has also practiced civil litigation in Boston law firms and worked as a consultant.
 Member, Phi Beta Kappa.

 Rodwin has published in The New England Journal of Medicine; The Journal of the American Medical Association; Health Affairs; British Medical Journal; Journal of Health Politics, Policy and Law; The Milbank Quarterly; The American Prospect; Journal of Law, Medicine and Ethics; The American Journal of Law and Medicine; The Cambridge Quarterly for Health Care Ethics; the Food and Drug Law Journal and numerous law journals.

 Professional ActivitiesAdvisory Board: Open Society Institute program on Medicine as a Profession.
-Editorial boards: Journal of Health Politics, Policy and Law; the American Journal of Law and Medicine; Health Expectations: An International Journal of Participation in Health Care.
+Editorial boards: Journal of Health Politics, Policy and Law; the American Journal of Law and Medicine; Laws: An international, scholarly, open access journal.
 Co-organizer of Brief of Health Law, Policy, and Ethics Scholars as Amici Curiae, In Support of Respondent, Pegram v.
 Herdrich.
 Past program chair and past forum chair, American Public Health Law Association, Health Law Section.